keptn-contrib/job-executor-service/docs/MIGRATION-GUIDE-GENERIC-EXECUTOR-SERVICE.md

 ## Migrating Python Scripts

-In generic-executor-service you can use bash scripts by creating a `$event.sh` file (where `$event` reflects the Cloud event type you are listening for), with the following content:
+In generic-executor-service you can use python scripts by creating a `$event.py` file (where `$event` reflects the Cloud event type you are listening for), with the following content:

 **deployment.triggered.py**